THIS PAGE IS AVAILABLE AS A PODCAST HERE

-And yet….nowadays if people think of Hell as a place at all, it is only occupied by Hitler and….OK, maybe Stalin and a few other baddies like them I guess.
+And yet….nowadays if people think of Hell as a place at all, it is only occupied by Hitler and….OK, maybe Stalin and a few other bad guys like them I guess.

-The universalist notion that everyone will be saved from this place of eternal torture and misery is much more comforting, quite naturally.
-So is a similar strain of thought in some Protestant circles that says “once saved always saved” as discussed here.
-And while we may hope we may be saved wishing it doesn’t make it so!
+The Universalist notion that everyone will be saved from this place of eternal torture and misery is much more comforting, quite naturally.
+So is a similar strain of thought in some Protestant and Evangelical circles that says “once saved always saved” as discussed here.
+And while we may hope we may all be saved wishing this doesn’t make it so!

 If anything, Jesus gave a stern warning to us all when asked “Lord, are only a few to be saved?”
-He answered “Strive to enter by the narrow gate; for many, I tell you, will seek to enter and will not be able to.”
-(Luke 23-24).
-A number of great saints such as St. Augustin and St. Thomas Aquinas echoed his chilling words that most people wind up in Hell.
+He answered “Strive to enter by the narrow gate; for many, I tell you, will seek to enter and will not be able to” (Luke 13:24).
+A number of great saints such as St. Augustine and St. Thomas Aquinas echoed his chilling words that most people wind up in Hell.

 St. Teresa of Avila wrote of seeing souls fall into Hell like snowflakes!
 And St. Jean-Marie Vianney once preached using a similar metaphor: “Shall we all be saved?
 Shall we go to Heaven?
 Alas, my children, we do not know at all!
 But I tremble when I see so many souls lost these days.
 See, they fall into Hell as leaves fall from the trees at the approach of winter.”

 We naturally recoil at the notion that a good and loving God who created each of us in his image could possibly send anyone to such an awful place upon our passing from this life!
 Yet Catholic doctrine holds God sends no one to Hell.
 Rather we send ourselves there by our actions.